Winter Sport Safety Tips for Avoiding Traumatic Head Injuries

 4. Take Lessons Before You End Up With a Hockey Concussion or Other Sports Injury

 If you’re learning a new sport – such as skating or skiing – pay for proper lessons.
 An expert can show you the ropes and the proper precautions to help you avoid winter sports injuries.
 And always make sure to start slow.
 If you’re just learning to ski, don’t plan on doing jumps or tricks anytime soon.
 Ease into it.
 Don’t take unnecessary risks.
 Know your limits.

 5. Seek Out Medical Care and Physical Therapy if you Do Sustain an Injury

-Early detection and treatment is important in a safe and quick recovery.
+Early detection and treatment are important in a safe and quick recovery.
 If you sustain a head injury – even a minor one – make sure to get checked out by a physician and physical therapist.
 Many times injuries like concussions are missed and go untreated for far too long.
 Be proactive and not reactive.
 Exercises for cold weather injury should be implemented under the supervision of someone trained in the field.
 Even if they aren’t TBI related, it’s the safest course of action.

 January marks National Winter Sports TBI Awareness Month.
 Have fun, but know the signs and wear the necessary protective gear.
 You only get one brain!